Skip to main content

 If, after some time, you understand that the decision to delete completely was not right, or done in an error, you can still apply for an account reactivation program via the email template (form) we provide at the sign up (registration) stage.
 Start entering your old (initial) credentials to get access to the form.

 Make sure the information is complete and correct.
 We will evaluate submission and get back to you.
-At the same time, Checkify reserves the right not to satisfy such a reactivation request without any additional comments or clarifications from its side.
+At the same time, Checkify reserves the right not to satisfy such a reactivation request without any additional comments or clarifications from its side, especially if some or all the relevant information is missing.

 3. Trial period